-I recently spent some time with my daughter who attends college in Maryland.
-She was amused by the subject matter of some of her liberal arts classes.
+Our daughter graduated from a liberal arts college in Maryland.
+One day she contacted me amused by the subject matter of some of her liberal arts classes.
 We began discussing one of her history classes where some time was spent “learning” about our founding fathers.
 What she learned about the founders was all focused on the flaws of these men; whether based in fact or revisionist history.
-This teaching reflects the popular view, shared by our current President and his administration, that America is no different than any other nation on the globe…that our nation is “fundamentally flawed,” after all, look at the flawed men that built it.
+This teaching reflects the popular view, shared by many university professors and school teachers across America, that America is no different than any other nation on the globe…that our nation is “fundamentally flawed,” after all, look at the flawed men that built it.

 For example, what my daughter remembers about Alexander Hamilton, one of the primary founders of this nation, is that he was a womanizer.
 Not only a womanizer, explains her feminist professor, but a hypocrite at that.
 After all, how could a man who is free to have affairs with other men’s wives feel that his sense of morality is at stake over a duel with Aaron Burr?
 These questionable accounts are all too typical in America’s classrooms and textbooks.
 I have read the same type of story about George Washington, claiming a torrid affair with his married friend Sally Fairfax.
 Most credible sources will tell you that is a terrible lie.